 Have Billing Questions?

 Seattle Children’s bills a facility charge (PDF) for hospital-based clinic visits.
+By choosing urgent care, you will likely have lower out-of-pocket expense than a visit to the Emergency Department.
 Learn more about your bill.